 General Assembly offers training in coding, data science, design, and digital marketing on campuses around the world, and online.
 GA aims to help close the global skills gap to help individuals and companies complete in a technological economy.
 GA has partnered with Opportunity@Work to offer a program called Learn and Earn which allows students to take GA's flagship Web Development Immersive course at no upfront cost.

 Location: Washington, DC (ISA Eligible), Los Angeles, New York City, San Francisco, Boston, Austin, Seattle, Atlanta, Denver, Chicago (Deferred Loan Eligible).
 Other campuses are Dallas, Hong Kong, Sydney, Singapore, Melbourne, London, and Online.

 Program Length: 10-12 weeks

-Cost Details: Income Sharing Agreement, Deferred Loan or installments
+Cost Details: $14,950 upfront, or Income Sharing Agreement, Deferred Loan or installments